margo73465/terminal_snake/readme.md

 ### Python Python!
 A python implementation of the classic snake game for your terminal.
+It's still a work in progress here are some immediate and reach goals.

 ##### Basic Improvements: